KieranWynn/pyquaternion/docs/operations.md

 	True

-# Equality
+## Equality
-`Quaternion.__eq__(other)`
+> **`__eq__(other)`**

 **Returns:** `True` if all corresponding elements are equal between two Quaternion objects, or `False` otherwise.

 The inequality operator `!=` can also be used to verify inequality in a similar way.

 Because comparisons are carried out on floating point elements, equality is considered `True` when the absolute difference between elements falls below a threshold error.
-Thus objects differing by very small individual element differences may be considered equal.
+This is determined by [numpy.allclose()](http://docs.scipy.org/doc/numpy/reference/generated/numpy.allclose.html) with an absolute tolerance of `1.0e-14` and a relative tolerance of `1.0e-13`.
+As a result, objects differing by very small individual element differences may be considered equal.

 > **Note:** This does not directly evaluate the equality of a quaternion rotation.
 For example, unit Quaternions q and -q will have an equality of `False` even though they represent the equivalent rotation.